rocket-pool/old.docs.rocketpool.net/src/overview/faq.md

 If you’re a SaaS (Staking as a Service) provider, you might want to maximise returns for your users.
 Spin up a few smart nodes in the Rocket Pool network and put that ETH to work earning staking rewards + extra commissions + RPL rewards.

 Are you a wallet or DEX and want to give your users the ability to stake their ETH but not leave your service?
-Just write a smart contract that can manage depositing ETH into Rocket Pool on your users behalf and then receiving rETH back instantly.
+Just write a smart contract that can manage depositing ETH into Rocket Pool on your users' behalf and then receive rETH back instantly.
 Bam!
 Staking services delivered.
-There’s lots more possibilities, Rocket Pool is a permissionless smart contract based staking protocol, anyone can plug into it.
+There are many more possibilities.
+Rocket Pool is a permissionless smart contract based staking protocol, anyone can plug into it.
 Your users don’t even have to know you’re using us, that’s entirely up to you!